 1 Matter(s) of National Environmental Significance (MNES) have been prescribed and will be offset in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) Species Impact Management and Offset Plans, specifically the EPBC approval for the Surat Gas Project Environment Impact Statement (EPBC Approval 2010/5344, Tables 1 and 2).

 2 No significant residual impacts to prescribed environmental matters are authorised under this environmental authority unless they are covered within EPBC Approval 2010/5344.

+3 The Maximum extent of impact for stages 1 to 3 will be subject to confirmation of SRI and Offsets Staged delivery.

-3 Stages 2 through are to be confirmed in accordance with condition (Biodiversity 16).
+4 Stages 2 and 3 are to be confirmed in accordance with condition (Biodiversity 16).

 (Biodiversity 11) Records demonstrating that each impact to a prescribed environmental matter not listed in Schedule F, Table 3 —Significant residual impacts to prescribed environmental matters did not, or is not likely to, result in a significant residual impact to that matter must be: